 12. Viva conducted using video conferencing should otherwise be comparable to viva held within the University: conditions should be similar to those used for face-to-face viva at the University; there should be no interruptions during the viva; due consideration should be given to the time zones in which participants are residing.

 Examiners' Joint Report

-13. A joint report (Appendix A8.06) should normally be completed on the day of the oral examination or immediately following conferral of the examiners where no oral examination is held.
-The joint report and recommendation should then be sent to the Academic Support Office along with the examiners' copy of the thesis.
+13. A joint report (tailored to the student and programme, and available from email@example.com) should normally be completed on the day of the oral examination or immediately following conferral of the examiners where no oral examination is held.
+The joint report and recommendation should then be sent to the Curriculum, Learning and Assessment Service along with the examiners' copy of the thesis.
 The joint report, along with a list of corrections where appropriate, will be sent to the candidate following the examination.

 Further information on the recommendations available to the examiners can be found in Section 8.6.3 of the Learning and Teaching Handbook.

 Disagreement between examiners

 14. If the examiners are unable to agree upon the recommendation, they should complete separate joint reports and make separate recommendations for consideration by the University.
 The University will then appoint a new external examiner who will re-examine the thesis, if necessary conduct a further viva, and make a recommendation which will be final.